zekeosborn/whisper-mcp/README.md

 # Whisper MCP
-An MCP (Model Context Protocol) that allows you to whisper (send message as NFT) to a Monad testnet address.
+An MCP (Model Context Protocol) that allows you to whisper (send message as NFT) to any Monad testnet address.

 ![Built on Monad Badge](https://cdn.zekeosborn.xyz/built-on-monad-badge.png)